-Students who successfully complete the course will be able to associate different types of design and planning issues and challenges to the appropriate geodesign workflow and identify possible models to use to promote creative change for a place.
-They will be able to prepare a description of a scenario and the team needed to perform a geodesign study, and illustrate which tools or techniques may be best suited for a scenario.
+Students who successfully complete the course are able to associate different types of design and planning issues and challenges to the appropriate Geodesign workflow, and identify possible models to use to promote creative change for a place.